Diacius/webhook-escpos/README.md

 The key `parts` should be a list of all the parts of the message, _in the order you want them printed._
 There should be a key corresponding to every item in the `parts` list.

 An image key is made up of two parts `type` which should be set to `image` so that the program so that the correct code is selected, and `image` which should be the raw bytes of the image file, encoded as base64.
-[Any image file that can be opened by Pillow is supported.](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html), currently image printing will only work properly with an AP1400
+[Any image file that can be opened by Pillow is supported.](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html), currently image printing, as far as I know, will only work properly with an AP1400/Pipsta printer.
+If you want image printing to work with a different printer, you could modify the code to use python-escpos's built in image functions.

 A barcode key has the `"type": "barcode"` property and the `barcode-type` property which should be one of:
 - UPC-A